1.2 Verification Result

 /// </summary>

-/// <param name="token">The Base64-encoded encrypted token string to decrypt.</param>
+/// <param name="token">The Base64-encoded encrypted token string to verify and decrypt.</param>

 /// <param name="serverKey">The server key used for AES decryption.</param>